lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

 Not everybody can afford a monster the likes of a **[Falcon Northwest](https://www.falcon-nw.com/desktops)** Talon.
 Even so, how long will you be able to keep that glorious toy up to date?
 Think PRICEY video cards, new processors, faster and bigger drives, watercooling, all that cash you'll have to shell out for playing the latest and greatest?

 Building yourself?
 Sure, but the same principles for all components applies.
 And that's the reason I opted for the AWS instance.
 It's always on the latest standard, no need to worry about compatibilities, hardware upgrades, updating drivers, OS patches.
-With cloud gaming, a high-fidelity gaming experience will finally become cheap and mobile.
+Through cloud gaming, a high-fidelity gaming experience finally becomes cheap and mobile.

 ## **OK, I'm convinced.
 What do I need?**